Becoming someone specifically targeted by Kessler wasn’t bad enough—on top of that, my face had been exposed to a murderer.

 “Ah, ah.
 Asphalt!
 Dogdogdog.”

-Now he looked into the mirror.
+Then I looked in the mirror.

 “…This is insane.”